Exit tax: Poland

+Portugal

+No general exit tax on unrealized capital gains, however there are specific provisions for cryptocurrency assets, deferred capital gains from certain share reorganisations and employee equity plans.
+There is also an anti-avoidance rule: Portuguese nationals who relocate to low-tax jurisdictions are deemed Portuguese tax residents for 4 years after departure, unless they prove they moved for a valid non-tax reason.

+Singapore

+Singapore has no capital gains tax and thus no exit tax on unrealized capital gains.

+There is a "deemed exercise" rule concerning employee equity for the purposes of income tax.
+Foreign citizens with unexercised share options (ESOP) and unvested or restricted share awards (ESOW) granted while employed in Singapore are deemed to realize the gains from them one month before they cease Singapore employment.

 South Africa

 The current South African exit tax regime works in concert with South Africa's foreign exchange controls.
 A person who is a resident of South Africa as defined under the exchange control laws (someone who is resident or domiciled in South Africa) may change status to become an emigrant, if the person is leaving the Common Monetary Area (South Africa, Namibia, Swaziland, and Lesotho) to take up permanent residence in another country.
 A single emigrant may expatriate up to R4 million of assets without exit charge, while a family is entitled to twice that amount.
 The emigrant must declare all worldwide assets to an Authorised Dealer of the South African Reserve Bank, and obtain a tax clearance certificate from the South African Revenue Service.